 In addition to the Je-S application, you will also need to include the following mandatory attachments:

-- you must use the new investigator research grant CV and salary template (your CV should be no more than two sides of A4)
+- the new investigator research grant CV and salary template (your CV should not exceed 2 sides of A4)

 - a case for support.
 If your application duration is:

 - 36 months or less, your case for support must not exceed 8 pages

 - 37 months or more, your case for support must not exceed 12 pages

 - a justification of resources (must not exceed 2 sides of A4)